Remove Oil Stains From Carpet

-- In the event that stain remains, apply a small amount of cleaning solution directly and let stand no longer than 5 minutes.
-Blot using dry, white paper towel as in step # 2 until the moisture is absorbed and the stain is gone.
+- If stain remains, apply a small amount of cleaning solution directly and let stand no longer than 5 minutes.
+Blot using a dry, white paper towel as in step # 2 until the moisture is absorbed and the stain is gone.

-- Cover stain using clean cloth or stack of paper towels and put heavy weight on top (heavy books, etc.)
+- Cover stain using clean cloth or stack of paper towels and put a heavyweight on top (heavy books, etc.)

 - Leave set for many hours to absorb any remaining liquid.

-- Take away weights and cloths and let area air dry.
+- Take away weights and cloths and let the area air dry.

-- If stain still remains after all the above measures, seek the help of a professional carpet cleaner.
+- If the stain remains after all the above measures, seek the help of a professional carpet cleaner.

-- In case you have an oriental rug or if your carpet is wool or silk, it is strongly advised that you have the stain removed professionally.
-These types of rugs/carpeting are sensitive and may not be color fast.
-You should definitely call a carpet specialist that is familiar with the type of rug/carpet you have.
-When in uncertainty as to the type of material your carpet or Oriental rug is made of, check the tag, or consult the retailer/installer for your carpet.
+- In case you have an oriental rug, or if your carpet is wool or silk, you have the stain removed professionally.
+These types of rugs/carpeting are sensitive and may not be colourfast.
+You should call a carpet specialist that is familiar with the kind of rug/carpet you have.
+When in uncertainty as to the type of material, your carpet or Oriental rugs made.
+Try checking the tag, or consult the installer for your carpet.

 - When you clean engine stains, don’t over saturate the area because this may cause the stain to spread.
 The cleaning washcloth has to be damp, not soaking wet.

-- Refrain from walking on any damp areas of carpet.
-Ensure that any spots you cleaned are dry before you walk on them (wet carpet fibers attract more dirt than dry, and you may end up getting a bigger stain than you bargained for.
+- Refrain from walking on any damp areas of carpets.
+Ensure that any spots you cleaned are dry before you step on them (wet carpet fibres attract more dirt than dry, and you may end up getting a more prominent stain than you bargained for).

 - For you to extend the life of your carpet and avoid excessive staining, you should vacuum your carpets at least once a week, and deep clean them no less than twice a year.

-Regardless if you have a professional deep clean your carpets or you decide on doing it yourself, always allow the carpets to dry completely before walking on them (12 hours is advised).
+Regardless if you have a professional deep clean your carpets or you decide on doing it yourself, always allow the carpets to dry completely before walking on them – say 9 hours